PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

   While developing the algorithm I found some difficulties:

-  - Finding the appropriate increments for log-odds and saturation values.
+  - Finding the appropriate log-odds increments and saturation values.

   - Create grids maps propperly.